 This breakdown of proportionality is one of the most serious problems in digital social life.
 Social enforcement works well when consequences are proportionate to violations.
 When consequences are wildly disproportionate--when a single bad joke can end a career, when a minor transgression can produce thousands of hostile messages, when a moment of poor judgment can create a permanent digital record--social enforcement becomes a source of injustice rather than a mechanism for maintaining it.

-The challenge for digital societies is to design platforms and develop cultural practices that preserve the beneficial functions of social enforcement (accountability, norm maintenance, trust building) while constraining its destructive potential (disproportionate punishment, mob dynamics, enforcement of unjust norms).
+The challenge for digital societies is to design platform norms and develop cultural practices that preserve the beneficial functions of social enforcement (accountability, norm maintenance, trust building) while constraining its destructive potential (disproportionate punishment, mob dynamics, enforcement of unjust norms).
 This is not a technical problem alone--it requires cultural evolution in how we think about punishment, forgiveness, proportionality, and the relationship between individual error and social response.

 References and Further Reading